LivePersonInc/developer-center/README.md

 ## Hiding files

-* Add the Files to the [Hidden/Hidden folder](https://github.com/LivePersonInc/developers-community/tree/Staging/pages/Documents/Hidden/Hidden).
+* Add the files to the [Hidden/Hidden folder](https://github.com/LivePersonInc/developers-community/tree/Staging/pages/Documents/Hidden/Hidden).
 * Do not include them in the documentsupdated.yaml file.
-* Make sure the `layout` header is set to `hidden-layout`.
-(This is for search engines not to find it.)
+* Ensure the `layout` header is set to `hidden-layout` so that search engines do not find it.
-* Make sure that the headers are set correctly, following the header structure of [`blank.md`](https://github.com/LivePersonInc/developers-community/blob/Staging/pages/Documents/Hidden/Hidden/blank.md) in the Hidden/Hidden folder.
+* Follow the header structure of [`blank.md`](https://github.com/LivePersonInc/developers-community/blob/Staging/pages/Documents/Hidden/Hidden/blank.md) in the Hidden/Hidden folder to set the headers correctly.

 **Any other parameters not documented here, but in the front matter of other files, are deprecated and only present for backwards-compatibility.
 They should not be used.**

 ### Adding new documents to the sidebar

 Once you’ve created a new document, you’ll need to have it manually added.
-We chose a manual process for the sidebar for a few reasons.
-First, it reduces the fragility of the sidebar (the extra, manual step gives us another layer of QA).
-Second, it increases the flexibility of the sidebar (we write code once and then maintain a YAML file, making it easier to add options).
-Lastly, it decreases site build times (since the `forloops` needed to dynamically build a sidebar in a site of our size and complexity are time- and resource-consuming).
+We chose a manual process for the sidebar for a few reasons:

+1. First, it reduces the fragility of the sidebar (the extra, manual step gives us another layer of QA).
+2. Second, it increases the flexibility of the sidebar (we write code once and then maintain a YAML file, making it easier to add options).
+3. Lastly, it decreases site build times (since the `forloops` needed to dynamically build a sidebar in a site of our size and complexity are time- and resource-consuming).

 The sidebar’s YAML file can be found in the `_data` folder.
 It’s called `documentsupdated.yaml`.
 You **must** make sure the name of the file and the pagename in the sidebar correspond; the link the sidebar sends to is auto-generated and **must** match the `permalink` in the file’s header (see above).
 Please make sure the Markdown file created contains its `pagename`, `documentname`, `categoryname`, and `permalink` in its header.
 The Markdown file might need more information depending on where it will need to be in the sidebar.